USC vs. UCLA: Which College to Choose?

 • If you could teach a class on any topic, what would it be?

-Your essays and short answers should adequately reflect who you are as a student and a young professional.
 Therefore, it’s important to remain genuine and clearly identify why you want to attend USC.
 In your responses, explain your motivations behind applying to a specific program, drawing examples from your personal life to support your choice.

 Letter of Recommendations

-USC does not conduct interviews for freshman admissions, but there are other items required to complete the application, which includes one letter of recommendation from a school counselor or teacher and submission of fall (“mid-year”) grades.
+USC does not conduct interviews for freshman admissions, but there are other items required to complete the application, including one letter of recommendation from a school counselor or teacher and submission of fall (“mid-year”) grades.
 Meanwhile, applicants who are applying to the School of Cinematic Arts require two letters of recommendation.

 Additional Application Items